udontur/obsidian/eng2d.md

 - Had a dream that fueled him: Winning Daisy's love
 - Society was superficial. but Gatsby had real dreams -> a man of substance Tom Buchanan
-- Epitome of a 1920s man
+- [Epitome] of a 1920s man

 ### Word Bank
 ##### Epitome
--
+- (Noun): a person or thing that is a perfect example of a particular quality or type.